Holmen (company): Sustainability

 In January 2017 Holmen was ranked number 21 on the Global 100.

 Owners

 The largest owner in Holmen is L E Lundbergföretagen, controlled by billionaire Fredrik Lundberg with 32.9% of the shares and 61.6% of the total vote.

 Markets

 The European market makes up about 88% of Holmen's total net sales.
 Holmen's single largest market is Sweden, with 24% of the net sales.

 Products

 The business area Iggesund Paperboard produces paperboard for use in the premium packaging and graphics sectors.
-The brands consist of Invercote, produced at the Iggesund Mill and Incada produced at the Workington Mill.
+The brands consist of Invercote and Inverform produced at the Iggesund Mill and Incada produced at the Workington Mill.

 The business area Holmen Paper produces paper for magazines, catalogues, direct mail, supplements, book paper and gift wrap at the two paper mills.
-The brands include: Holmen TRND, Holmen VIEW, Holmen UNIQ, Holmen NEWS, Holmen GIFT, Holmen XLNT, Holmen PLUS, Holmen BOOK.
+The brands include: Holmen TRND, Holmen VIEW, Holmen UNIQ, Holmen NEWS, Holmen GIFT, Holmen XLNT, Holmen PLUS and Holmen BOOK.

 The business area Holmen Timber makes construction timber and joinery timber at three sawmills in Sweden.